 Vertical mass isolated structures are assumed to be consisted of two subsystems.
 Mass subsystem possesses low lateral stiffness but carries the major part of mass of the system.
 Stiffness subsystem, however, controls the deformation of the mass subsystem and attributes with much higher stiffness.
-The isolator layer is, therefore, located in between the mass and the stiffness subsystems and assumed to be a viscous damper layer.
-Figure (3) schematically shows the analytical model for non-isolated structure and vertical mass isolated structure.
-The parameters m, k and c are respectively the mass, the stiffness and the viscous damping coefficients of non-isolated structure model.
-The parameters m1, k1 and c1 are respectively the mass, the stiffness and the viscous damping coefficients of the mass subsystem and the parameters m2, k2 and c2 are respectively the mass, the stiffness and the viscous damping coefficients of the stiffness subsystem in vertical mass isolated structure model.
+The isolator layer is, therefore, located in between the mass and the stiffness subsystems and assumed to be a semi-active viscous damper layer.
+Figure 2.1 schematically shows the analytical model for non-isolated structure and vertical seismic isolated structure.

-Figure 3 Analytical model
+Figure 2.1 Analytical model